5T33Z0/OC-Little-Translated/README.md

 <details>
 <summary><strong>About the Translation</strong></summary>

-## ABOUT THIS TRANSLATION:
+## About the Translation:

+- AI-based translation using deepL, google translator and manual copyediting.
-- I reorganized the Repo into more plausible (sub-)categories based on types of issues, components, etc.
+- Restructured the repository into more plausible sections and (sub-)categories based on types of issues, components, methods, etc.
-- restructured most of the texts so that they are more logical and readable
+- Rearranged Text for better readability and comprehensibility
-- re-wrote sections which were confusing/misleading
+- Rewrote sections which were confusing/misleading
+- Added missing descriptions
-- added further explanations where necessary
+- Added further explanations where necessary
-- added new description where there were missing
-- added new content (chapters 8 to 10)
+- Added new content (Chapters 8 to 10)

-**NOTE**: Although this repo might look smaller than the original, it is not!
-It's just re-organized and re-structured into more useful categories.
-All of the content of the original is present – and then some!
+**NOTE**: Due to the fact that I don't speak chinese some of the translation might not be 100% accurate.
 </details>

 ## Table of Contents